| |

 Xurrent (formerly 4me) is built around simplicity and scalability.
 Its architecture supports multi-team, multi-provider service management — including outsourced IT and managed service environments — with strong SLA tracking, service catalog management, and cross-domain service delivery.

-Virima integrates with Xurrent to add the automated discovery and CMDB accuracy layer that turns Xurrent’s service workflows into decision-ready operations.
+Virima integrates with Xurrent to add the discovery and CMDB accuracy layer that turns Xurrent’s service workflows into decisions backed by current discovery data.
 The integration is available through the Xurrent App Store via Streamline Partners.

 Ideal fit: IT organizations managing multi-provider service environments, and businesses scaling toward enterprise service management with an emphasis on operational efficiency.